youssef-mansor/TheAgentCompany/doc/DEVELOPMENT.md

 For GitLab and Rocket.Chat, you can directly visit the service at the URL you configured earlier.

-For Nextcloud, visit the URL, then follow the instructions to perform some manual configuration work.
+For OwnCloud, visit the URL, then follow the instructions to perform some manual configuration work.
 Currently, we have not yet figured out a good way to do it programmatically.

 For Plane, you need to execute [setup.sh](./servers/plane/setup.sh), then choose "start" to launch the service.

-**NOTE:** If you want to launch Plane and Nextcloud at the same time, you may need to change the web URL of Plane, or its URL will conflict with Nextcloud.
+**NOTE:** If you want to launch Plane and OwnCloud at the same time, you may need to change the web URL of Plane, or its URL will conflict with OwnCloud.

 ### 4. Backup and Restore
 **GitLab:** TODO

-**Nextcloud:** In the admin panel, you will find options to back up the data as a volume.
-You need to remember the password for this volume.
-If you want to restore, restart the service and use this volume with the password, following the instructions in the admin dashboard.
+**OwnCloud** TODO

 **Rocket.Chat:** After the service starts, run `backup-rocketchat` to back up the service, and run `restore-rocketchat` to restore the service.

-Plane: see [here](./servers/plane/README.md) for more details.
+**Plane:** see [here](./servers/plane/README.md) for more details.

 ### 5. Stop the servers
-For GitLab, Nextcloud, and Rocket.Chat, you can directly execute `make stop-all` in the servers directory.
+For GitLab, OwnCloud, and Rocket.Chat, you can directly execute `make stop-all` in the servers directory.
 This will stop all three servers.

 For Plane, run [setup.sh](./servers/plane/setup.sh) and choose "stop."